rpgreview/papersandpaychecks/cow-orkers.md

 # 1.0 Additional Character Classes

 *Papers & Paycheck* can be a very adaptable game system.
-Whilst the character professions in the core rulebook as designed to be a broad representation of the various jobs found in a workplace, it has been pointed out that there were other professions that don't quite fit.
-Thus, more niche professions are offered here for such games.
+Whilst the character professions in the core rulebook as designed to be a broad representation of the various jobs found in a workplace, it has been pointed out that there were other professions that don't quite fit the standard workplace environment.
+Thus, a few more niche professions are offered here for such games.

 ## 1.1 Sporting Professions